aidan-duggan/while-gaming/_drafts/clubs.md

 Caveat: all of the below is my experience, and is clearly very local to Dublin, Ireland where I live, a not particularly dense city in a not particularly dense country.

-Write a short intro to a blog on board game groups:
+**Write a short intro to a blog on board game groups:**

 *Board games have an undeniable charm, bringing people together in moments of shared laughter, friendly competition, and unforgettable memories.
 But it's within the embrace of a board game group that the magic truly unfolds.
 These passionate communities foster camaraderie, intellectual engagement, and creativity, making them an integral part of the tabletop gaming experience.
 Join us as we explore the wonders of board game groups, from discovering new games to building lasting friendships.
 Welcome to the captivating world where cardboard becomes kingdoms and friends become family.*

 A very wordy and flowery intro, not exactly my style!
 This got me thinking though on how Chat GPT to represent different types of clubs.
 With intro out of the way, the real focus of this post is the differences, so I asked Chat GPT why different types of groups are successful.
 From this is interesting to see the differences, and what opportunities there are.

-I'm particularly interested in comparing Bridge to Board game groups, as they are both table top games! and when I look even locally I find dozens of bridge clubs locally, loads of details about groups, events, results etc. Ther
+I'm particularly interested in comparing Bridge to Board game groups, as they are both table top games! and when I look even locally I find dozens of bridge clubs locally, loads of details about groups, events, results etc. There is even a specific web site software they all use!
+I've add golf also for a much more commercially successful example that is still very much membership driven.
-Challenges

-Board game groups, like any community, are not without their challenges.
-One of the primary hurdles they face is finding a consistent and committed group of members.
-Scheduling conflicts, busy lives, and changing priorities can make it difficult to gather regularly for game nights.
-Another challenge is striking a balance between different gaming preferences and skill levels within the group.
-Ensuring that everyone feels included and engaged can sometimes be a delicate task.
-Additionally, as groups grow larger, managing logistics, such as game selection, space availability, and organizing events, can become more complex.
-However, despite these challenges, dedicated board game groups often find ways to overcome obstacles, fostering an environment where everyone can enjoy the camaraderie and shared love for tabletop gaming.
+Why

 Bridge